Mental Health Placement in Fiji

 We have created an online course to give you the set you up for success before departing for Fiji!
 Complete short-courses in: Fijian Culture, Sustainable Development & Global Leadership.

-- Project aims (18 days) = Traditional Fijian village.
+- Project aims (18 nights) = Traditional Fijian village.